ThAr103 The Art of Theatre 3 hours

 Through this course, students will develop theatre skills through experiential learning.
 Credit is earned by collaborating as a company to create theatre that will serve the Hesston College campus and surrounding communities.
 Employing the arts, students will determine where and how their strengths could best be used to create programs or performances where needed.
 Students will advance in their creative problem solving, writing, improvisation and performance abilities while serving and becoming more engaged in current events and local and community issues.
 Credit optional.

 ThAr127/227 Acting I/II 3+3 hours

 Acting I introduces students to the fundamentals of theatre performance.
 Instruction is given in basic acting technique including speech, movement and expression.
-Also introduces students to the basic theatre components utilized by actors including scene and character analysis and audition techniques.
+Also introduces students to the basic theatre components used by actors including scene and character analysis and audition techniques.
 Acting II continues the exploration of theatre performance and methods, working especially within the world of classic and contemporary realism.
-Voice, movement and characterization using goal specific exercises, monologues and scene work will be further developed, as will characer and text analysis.
-Prerequisite for 227: ThAr 127.
+Voice, movement and characterization using goal specific exercises, monologues and scene work will be further developed, as will character and text analysis.
+Prerequisite for 227: THAR 127.

 ThAr128 Directing 3 hours